rusili/TiltParallax/README.md

 ## Getting started

-It only takes a few steps to get our library to work!
+It only takes 2 steps to get our library to work!

 #### Step 1